Retrieve data with APIs from Python

 bpe_enriched.head(2)

-NOMRS NUMVOIE INDREP TYPVOIE LIBVOIE CADR CODPOS DEPCOM DEP TYPEQU ... libelle_nature Code_type_contrat_prive PIAL etablissement_mere type_rattachement_etablissement_mere code_circonscription code_zone_animation_pedagogique libelle_zone_animation_pedagogique code_bassin_formation libelle_bassin_formation
+NOMRS NUMVOIE INDREP TYPVOIE LIBVOIE CADR CODPOS DEPCOM DEP TYPEQU ... code_type_contrat_prive pial etablissement_mere type_rattachement_etablissement_mere code_circonscription code_zone_animation_pedagogique libelle_zone_animation_pedagogique code_bassin_formation libelle_bassin_formation position

 This provides us with data enriched with new characteristics about the institutions.
 Although there are geographic coordinates in the dataset, we will pretend there aren’t to reuse our geolocation API.